jemc/slides-pony/source.md

 Can lead to subtle bugs:

-* data race %% data race - one or more tasks access the same data in an undefined order, where one or more order possibilities leads to incorrect behavior.
+* data race %% data race - one or more tasks access the same data in an undefined order, where some of those order possibilities leads to incorrect behavior.

-* non-atomicity %% non-atomicity - a conceptually atomic operation in one task is interrupted by another task, where the "middle" state that was not considered by the programmer leads to incorrect behavior in other tasks.
+* non-atomicity %% non-atomicity - a conceptually atomic operation in one task is interrupted by another task, where the "middle" state that was not considered by the programmer leads to incorrect behavior.

 * deadlock %% deadlock - interdependent tasks that are *blocking* (that is, waiting) for data or signal from eachother are mutually unable to make progress.